Acceptance and Commitment Therapy is a treatment model that can help you overcome the suffering caused by HOCD.

-This does not mean that you accept your thoughts as being real, it is quite the opposite
+This does not mean that you accept your thoughts as real; it is quite the opposite.

 This page will cover

 What is Acceptance and Commitment Therapy, ACT?

 What is Acceptance and Commitment Therapy?

 Acceptance and Commitment Therapy, usually abbreviated to ACT, is a model of therapy which I shall give a brief overview of now.
 Simply put, ACT would suggest that we suffer because of how we relate to experiences in our minds.